Northern Minnesota woman charged with voter fraud in forgery of dead mom’s name

-Danielle Christine Miller, of Nashwauk, told a deputy that her mother was an avid supporter of presidential candidate Donald Trump.
+Danielle Christine Miller of Nashwauk told a deputy that her mother was an avid supporter of presidential candidate Donald Trump.

 The Minnesota Star Tribune

-October 28, 2024 at 5:25PM
+October 28, 2024 at 7:51PM

 A northern Minnesota woman who signed her late mother’s signature on two absentee ballots faces three felony charges for illegal voting in Itasca County, according to court documents.

-According to the complaint, the ballots were still sealed when they were flagged by the Itasca County Auditor because one envelope had the signature of Rose Marie Javorina, who had died.
+According to the complaint, the ballots were still sealed when they were flagged by the Itasca County auditor because one envelope had the signature of Rose Marie Javorina, who had died.
 An officer from the sheriff’s department who reviewed the ballots found that Javorina’s name was signed on the witness section for Miller’s ballot; Miller was listed as the witness for Javorina.
 The signatures, according to the lieutenant who reviewed them, were similar and done in the same ink.

-Miller admitted that she had filled out her mother’s ballot and signed her name on the signature envelope, in addition to signing her mother’s name as a witness to her own ballot.
+Miller admitted she had filled out her mother’s ballot and signed her name on the signature envelope, in addition to signing her mother’s name as a witness to her own ballot.

 Absentee ballots were mailed to residents of Itasca County on Sept.
-20. Javorina died August 31, according to court documents.
+20. Javorina died Aug.
+31, according to court documents.

 about the writer